Pattern — WebSocket¶

 Role¶

-A named pattern, not a Spec.
+A convention for app & library authors, not a Spec and not a shipped framework surface.
 WebSockets do not fit Pattern-AsyncEffect: they are state-machine-shaped — a long-lived connection with retry, exponential backoff, server-pushed events, heartbeat, subscription management, message correlation, queued sends when disconnected, and re-auth on reconnect.
 The natural canonical answer is a state machine that owns the connection lifecycle.

 Why WebSocket is not Pattern-AsyncEffect¶